intersective/cucumber-automation/README.md

 ## Overview
 * This is the cucumber automation test (BDD) implemented by Ruby
+* ruby selenium web driver assists the tests to navigate and manipualte the web elements
 * html format test repots are in the reports folder
 * testsuites are in the top folders under the project directory, such as 'apitest'
 * there are README explaining the procedure to run the tests for each suite